n8io/free-lunch-crunch/README.md

 ## Making changes
 1. Edit raw.js as you see fit.
-2. Hit the `/min.js` endpoint and evaluate your Dev Tools to check the size.
+2. Hit the `/min.js` endpoint and check with your Dev Tools to check the size.
 3. Repeat.

 Submit your best attempts as pull requests.
 Good luck.